rahibbutt/pokepipeline-backend/README.md

 Pokepipeline-backend is a production-ready ETL (Extract, Transform, Load) pipeline built using Node.js, TypeScript and Express.
-It fetches, processes and stores Pokémon data from the [PokeAPI](https://pokeapi.co/) into a structured SQL database (SQLite 3).
+It fetches, processes and stores Pokémon data from the [PokeAPI](https://pokeapi.co/) into a structured SQL database (SQLite 3) and displays on the [pokepipeline-frontend](https://github.com/rahibbutt/pokepipeline-frontend) single-page application.
 Designed for modularity, semantic versioning and CI/CD integration, the project is also available as a [Docker-ready](https://hub.docker.com/r/rahibbutt/backend) image for fast and consistent deployment.